discos/simulators/doc/developers.rst

 method that accepts some parameters.
 In this case the custom command will have the form `$system_commandname:par1,par2,par3%`.
-Since every `Server` object is not limited to only a single connection, custom commands can be also sent by a different client tnat the main one.
+Since every `Server` object is not limited to only a single connection, custom commands can be also sent by a different client that the main one.
 This allow the reproduction of error scenarios even when the `DISCOS` control software is already connected to some simulator.

-In order to avoid name clashing for custom methods, it is sufficient to not head any other `System` method with the `system_` prefix, so use this convention only for custom commands.
+In order to avoid name clashing for custom methods, it is sufficient to not use the `system_` prefix for any other `System` method, so make sure to only use this convention for custom commands.

 Useful functions